microsoft/hi-ml/docs/source/panda_model.md

-# DeepMIL model on PANDA dataset
+# DeepMIL model for tumor grading on PANDA dataset

 ## Background